VadamDev/StarBankBot/README.md

 Starbank greatly simplifies sharing aUEC between discord members with a simple and configurable interface.

-## Dependencies
+## Contribute
 This project require Java 8+.
 All dependencies are managed by Gradle.

+You're all welcome to contribute, just make a PR !

+### Dependencies
-- JDA
+- Java Discord API
     - Version: v5.0.0-beta-19
     - [Github](https://github.com/discord-jda/JDA)
 - Logback